lsst/dp0-3_lsst_io/data-products-dp0-3/solar-system-processing-pipeline.rst

 for known Solar System objects and their LSST observations.
 The majority of the pipeline's processing occurs in daytime, after a night of observing.
 The pipeline will deliver
-Prompt Data Products for Solar System objects in the form of four catalogs:
+Daily Data Products for Solar System objects in the form of four catalogs:
 ``SSObject``, ``SSSource``, ``DIASource``, and ``MPCORB``, which are described in the :doc:`DP0.3 Data Products </data-products-dp0-3/index>` documentation and the `Data Products Definition Document <https://lse-163.lsst.io>`_ (DPDD).